 The main idea in this work is to use the similarity rules in the similarity specifications to trigger the inference capability of the constraint solver to automatically enforce the reuse of configuration data.
-Moreover, to keep the product specification consistent with respect to the similarity rules, whenever the value of a configurable parameter is changed the new value is automatically propagated to the corresponding inferred values.
+Moreover, to keep the product specification consistent with respect to the similarity rules, whenever the value of a configurable parameter is changed the new value is automatically propagated to replace the related inferred values.
 Therefore, using our extended configuration approach, we address the second and third limitations discussed in Section 2.
-Note that, in this work, we have extended our original guided configuration step only by adding to it one extra input, which is the similarity specification.
+Note that, in this work, we have extended our original guided configuration.
 However, this simple extension automatically results in the automated similarity-based reuse of configuration data.
 This is described in details together with a brief description of our original guided configuration step in Section 8.
-Our original guided configuration step is described in details in [6, 5].
+Our original guided configuration step is described in details in [4].

-5. A subsea product-family model
+5 A subsea product-family model

 The SimPL methodology organizes a product-family model into two views: a system design view, and a variability view.
 The system design view presents both hardware and software entities of the system and their relationships using UML classes [1].
 The variability view, on the other hand, captures the set of system variabilities using a collection of configuration units.
-Each configuration unit is related to exactly one class in the system design view and has a number of configurable parameters.
-Each configurable parameter describes a variability in the value, type, or cardinality of a property in the corresponding class.
-In addition to the two views described above, each SimPL model has a repository of OCL expressions [3].
+Each configuration unit is related to exactly one class in the system design view and defines a number of configurable features.
+Each configurable feature describes a variability in the value, type, or cardinality of a property in the corresponding class.
+In addition to the two views described above, each SimPL model has a repository of OCL expressions [2].
 These OCL expressions specify constraints among the values, types, or cardinalities of different properties of different classes.
-We call these OCL constraints universal consistency rules, as they are part of the product-family commonalities and must hold for all the products in the family.
+We call these OCL constraints universal consistency rules, as they are part of the productfamily commonalities and must hold for all the products in the family.

 Figure 3 shows a fragment of the SimPL model for a simplified subsea production system1, SubseaProdSystem.
 In a subsea production system, the main computation resources are the Subsea Electronic Modules (SEMs), which provide electronics, execution platforms, and the software required for controlling subsea devices.
 SEMs and Devices are contained by XmasTrees.
 Devices controlled by each SEM are connected to the electronic boards of that SEM.
 Software deployed on a SEM, referred to as SemAPP, is responsible for controlling and monitoring the devices connected to that SEM.
-SemAPP is composed of a number of
+SemAPP is composed of a number of DeviceControllers, which is a software class responsible for communicating with, and controlling or monitoring a particular device.
+The system design view in Figure 3 represents the elements and the relationships discussed above.